Simon-vedha/Hospital_Patient_Management_System_SQL_Project/README.md

 # # Hospital Patient Management System

-A complete SQL database solution for managing patient registrations, appointments, medical records, and feedback in a GP hospital setting.
+A complete SQL database solution for managing patient registrations, appointments, medical records, and feedback in a hospital setting.

 ## Features